 4.)
 Go to sleep!
 Or at least watch a good movie.

 I hope you enjoy this DIY mustard bath as much as I do.
-Happy bathing!
+And if your immunity needs an extra boost, try my homemade elderberry syrup recipe!